Why Does Whey Protein Make Me Feel Nauseous? (Explained)

 And probably, much like yourself, when I started to take my training seriously I immediately increased my protein intake.

-Let’s face facts, if you’re training in order to increase muscle mass, then you know that increased protein intake is going to be your best friend.
+Let’s face facts, if you’re training in order to increase muscle mass, then you know that you should also increase your protein intake.

 So, much the same as most people, I turned to whey protein to help me achieve my goals.